DavidPeicho/ecstra/README.md

 ## Philosophy

+> Created as 'Flecs', it's been renamed to 'Ecstra' to avoid duplicate

 Ecstra (pronounced as "eck-stra") is heavily based on [Ecsy](https://github.com/ecsyjs/ecsy), but mixes concepts from other great ECS.
 It also share some concepts with
 [Hecs](https://github.com/gohyperr/hecs/).